-TDS with low dissolve oxygen in study sites.
-Among the study sites, the highest vector abundance was showed by tea-estates areas i.e. 172.21±3.82 for A. aegypti and 814.67±0.98 for A. albopictus, which correlated with the highest pH of 7.28±0.07 and TDS of 150.14±2.67 with low DO of 4.02±0.61 as compared to other study areas followed by industrial with average vector abundance 268.16±1.11 for A. aegypti and 779.46±0.99 for A. albopictus of which correlate with pH- 7.14±0.09, TDS- 82.67±3.19 and DO-4.12±0.84, floodplain riverside with average vector abundance of 115.13±1.98 for A. aegypti and 718.88±3.56 for A. albopictus of which correlate with pH- 7.11±0.11, TDS- 60.81±1.14 and DO-4.80±0.43 and forest areas with average vector abundance of 38.17±2.85 for A. aegypti and 534.17±2.48 for A. albopictus which correlate with pH-7.08±0.14, TDS- 114.90±3.25 and DO-4.20±0.41 respectively.
-From study it was found that the water quality ranges of both industrial areas and tea-estates provides more suitable breeding ground for dengue vectors as the vector abundance is found to be maximum in these two sampling sites (Figure 4), (Table 4).
-All the water quality parameters recorded to be statistically significant at ≤ 0.05 significant level with that of vector abundance (Table 5).

-The amplification of the partial mt COI portion of genomic DNA was done by using forward primers of 5- GGATTGGAAATTGATAGTTCCTT and reverse primer of 3 AAAATTTAATTCCATTGAACAGC primers by using standard PCR protocol and yielded band of approximately size 700bp fragments for both
+779.46±0.99 for A. albopictus of which correlate with pH7.14±0.09, TDS 82.67±3.19, floodplain riverside with average vector abundance of 115.13 ± 1.98 for A. aegypti and 718.88±3.56 for A. albopictus which correlated with pH7.11±0.11, TDS60.81±1.14 and forest areas with average vector abundance of 38.17±2.85 for A. aegypti and 534.17±2.48 for A. albopictus which correlated with pH7.08±0.14, TDS- 114.90±3.25.
+The dissolved oxygen ranged from 4.02 to 4.80, the highest being recorded in floodplain area.
+From the study it was found that the water quality ranges of both industrial areas and tea-estates provided more suitable breeding ground for dengue vectors as the vector abundance was found to be the maximum in these two sampling sites (Figure 4), (Table 4).
+All the water quality parameters were recorded to be statistically significant at ≤ 0.05 level of significance with that of vector abundance (Table 5).
+The amplification of the partial mt COI portion of genomic DNA was done by using forward primers of 5- GGATTGGAAATTGATAGTTCCTT and reverse primer of 3 AAAATTTAATTCCATTGAACAGC primers by using standard PCR protocol and yielded band of approximately size 700bp fragments for both A. aegypti and A. albopictus.^[20] Further sequencing of both amplicons confirmed that all analyzed individuals belonged to A. aegypti and A. albopictus.
+Both the vectors displayed different amplicon size for mt COI gene (Figure 4).